 Tributes paid after tragic teen death

-TRIBUTES have been flooding in for the 19-year-old girl who is believe to have died after taking a leathal cocktail of drugs in south Belfast.
+TRIBUTES have been flooding in for the 19-year-old east Belfast girl who is believe to have died after taking a leathal cocktail of drugs.

 Paula Crothers, a hairdressing student at Belfast Central Training, died after being taken to hospital by paramedics from a house in Ravenhill Avenue on August 21.